How much does a TV Advert cost? And why?

 - Exporting for final delivery

 It is also worth mentioning that throughout the advert making process all the aspects of the advert need to be signed off via ClearCast.
-All the stages- pitch and script, advert and final advert delivery- need to be presented in the right format to ClearCast.
+All the stages- pitch and script, advert and final advert delivery- you need to present your TV Advertisement in the right format to ClearCast.

 Concretely, ClearCast is an independent company which ensures that all TV adverts fit the purpose and meet the quality and delivery criteria for broadcast.
 More on Clearcast can be found here.

-After these stages, your tv advert is ready and has been given the go ahead to be broadcasted.
-You will need to partner with a distribution agency that will send it to all the channels you want to advertise on.
+After these stages, your TV Advert is ready and you can now broadcast it on national TV.
+But for that to happen, first you will need to partner with a distribution agency that will send it to all the channels you want to advertise on.
 Here, the production company will ensure the advert is in the right format.

 By now you should have an appreciation as to how and why adverts cost on average anything between £15,000 to £50,000.

 It is our hope that after reading this blog you will be more informed about the cost of making a TV advert.
-Should you have any questions don’t hesitate to get in touch.
+Thank you for taking the time to read the blog,